The-Last-Cookie/osu-wiki/wiki/Tournaments/otst!/2018/en.md

 2. At the time of the match, referees will invite the captain into the lobby.
 If for any reason the team captain cannot make it to a match, please have a team member inform a referee before the match starts.
 3. If a team is not present for the match 10 minutes after the scheduled time, that team will forfeit the match.
 If neither team makes it, `!roll` will determine who wins or loses
    - Though we allow you to be late for 10 minutes, if there are no valid excuses or explanation to referees then penalties will take place for these following times:
-     - 3 minutes late - opponent’s warmup is skipped.
+     - 3 minutes late—opponent’s warmup is skipped.
-     - 5 minutes late - first picks and bans go to team that is already present.
+     - 5 minutes late—first picks and bans go to team that is already present.
-     - 7 minutes late - one point goes to the team which is present.
+     - 7 minutes late—one point goes to the team which is present.
-     - 10 minutes late - late team forfeits (subject to referee's leniency).
+     - 10 minutes late—late team forfeits (subject to referee's leniency).
 4. At the start of the match, both captains will roll using the `!roll` command.
 The higher roll gets to both ban and pick first.
 Warmups can either be chosen by roll or another method decided in the lobby
    - There will be no warmups in group stage.
 Warmups in later stages are strictly limited to 2 minutes maximum drain time.
 5. 1 ban per team up to RO16, 2 bans from Quarterfinals onwards.